Milkdromeda-333/opinionist/DOCS.md

 - I had an issue because I never saved the new user I was creating on signup in the server, so I went over a past project where I knew I completed my current task, and seen what I was missing... when  a new resouce is create mongo will add the __v field.

 - Was stumped by an issue for a week after trying many solutions given from github and stackoverflow.
 I used critical thinking skills to narrow down what may be the problem, which was my machine, and thought of a solution based on that theory.
 I did some research on that and was able to fix the error miraculously!
-I fixed my bcrypt issue by resseting my node config, and then running `npm rebuild bcrypt --build-from-source`
+I fixed my bcrypt issue by resseting my node config, and then running `npm rebuild bcrypt --build-from-source` UPADATE: I later ran inot the same issue, and did some asking on stackoverflow and came to the conclusion that this `npm install bcrypt --target_arch=x64` may help me to install the correct bit size package.

+- After fixing the bcrypt error I ran into an issue with no request being able to complete with my server.
+On my front-end it returned error 404, and on postman it just hung.
+Eventually I thought maybe it had something to do with something I added, and happened to take off my CORS middleware `app.use(require('cors'));`.
+That ended up being the culprit..
+Yet it still does not work for my front-end.

 TOFIX:
 - z index of navbar components